Aedan-Johnson/CyberPatriot-Toolkit/README.md

     - 3. Antivirus Detector (detects almost any AV and checks Defender)
     - 0. Exit

-- **Everything is interactive and beginner-friendly:**
-    - Each step asks you before making major changes (like deleting users)
-    - Check or Remediate modes for system tweaks
-    - Clear, logical subscreens for each task

-- **NEW:**
-    - If a program installer is missing, the script automatically downloads it from the official vendor!
-    - _Logging feature has been removed in the latest update._

----

 ## How To Use

 1. **Download the repo as a zip or clone it:**